Sexuality education for youth in a special education class

 - Issues related to society and culture, including gender roles, sexuality and the law, diversity, and sexuality in the media

-As you mentioned, some parents and caregivers are concerned that sexuality education may put ideas into their child's head.
-The reality is that sexuality education programs do not increase sexual activity.
-(Take a look at Librarian likes Go Ask Alice!, parent is concerned for a study related to this topic that was published in a 1997 issue of the Journal of Adolescent Research.)
-Teachers and parents can monitor the needs of young people by being aware of signs that they may display indicating that they might be receiving too much or too little information.
-Some might put their hands over their ears or "tune out" if someone is providing them with information when they are not ready.
-Yet, others might indicate that they want more information, and, in fact, as they mature, may need information and skills for STI and pregnancy prevention.
+As you mentioned, some parents and caregivers are concerned that sexuality education may put ideas into their child's head, but in reality, sexuality education programs aren't the gateway to sexual activity that some believe it to be.
+Teachers and parents can monitor the needs of young people by being aware of signs indicating that they might be receiving too much or too little information.
+Some might put their hands over their ears or "tune out" if someone is providing them with information they're not ready for.
+On the other hand, others might indicate that they want to learn more, and, as they mature, may need information and skills for STI and pregnancy prevention.
+It’s sometimes all-too-easy to infantilize people with intellectual disabilities and think that they can't handle complex or mature topics, but you may find that more of your students fall into that second category than you (and their parents) expect!